parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 of several books on technology leadership, devoted an entire chapter titled *Bureaucracies of Metrics* in his book [The Delicate Art of Bureaucracy][schwartz-bureaucracy].
 These are just two of many examples of warnings about using metrics.
+I stopped looking for more, because I got, well, depressed.

-## The Curious Case of The Metric Replacing The Strategy
+### The Curious Case of The Metric Replacing The Strategy

 Are the warnings merited?
 How bad can things get, even if it were possible to somehow misuse our humble servant, the number?
 Perhaps the authors are